dustinpfister/blog_posts/_posts/threejs-edges-geometry.md

 layout: post
 categories: three.js
 id: 878
-updated: 2023-03-28 07:50:24
+updated: 2023-03-28 08:38:38
-version: 1.36
+version: 1.37
 ---

-The [edges geometry](https://threejs.org/docs/#api/en/geometries/EdgesGeometry) constructor in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) is yet another useful little feature of threejs that can be a handy tool when I just want to view the edges of a geometry.
+The [edges geometry](https://threejs.org/docs/#api/en/geometries/EdgesGeometry) constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) is yet another useful little feature of threejs that can be a handy tool when I just want to view the edges of a geometry.
+It works by passing a geometry to which I want the edges from and returns a new geometry that will be just the edges from the given source geometry.
+There is just one more additional argument when calling the constructor that is a threshold angle.

-I became aware of how this constructor can be useful when I took a second look into how to go about working with [wire frames when updating my post on that subject](/2019/12/19/threejs-wireframe/) in three.js.
+I became aware of how this constructor can be useful when I took a second look into how to go about working with [wire frames when updating my post on that subject](/2019/12/19/threejs-wireframe/) in threejs.
 When it comes to wire frame mode that works more or less as expected, however it will work by showing all the triangles of a geometry, not just the edges of a geometry as a line, or collection of line segments.
 So when it comes to creating another kind of wire frame mode that is just the edges of a geometry this edges geometry constructor can help with that when used with the [line constructor](/2018/04/19/threejs-line/) in place of the use of the [mesh constructor](/2018/05/04/threejs-mesh/).

 This subject then deserves at least one stand alone post on the topic then, as there are some stations in which I might want to use this in place of what is typically used.